COVID-19 Hub Privacy Notice

 This Privacy Notice explains how the council uses the information it collects through the Covid19 Hub.

-The Hub coordinates services to those needing support during the COVID-19 pandemic.
-Residents may fall into one of two different categories:
+The Hub coordinates services to those needing support during the Covid19 pandemic.
+Residents may fall into one of four different categories:

-- Those who are ‘shielding’ during the COVID-19 pandemic; and
+- Those who are ‘shielding’ during the Covid19 pandemic;

 The notice explains the purpose for processing this information, categories of personal information and who we may share it with.
 The general functions are described in the service Fair Processing Notice.

 The Hub coordinates a wide range of services for residents affected by Covid19.
 The core areas are:

 - Support with shopping and other errands;